MarkhamLee/internet-and-iot-data-platform/README.md

 *i.e., all the advantages of using containers...*

 At the moment I'm experimenting with running the ETL containers with Airflow, Argo, Kubernetes cron jobs and OpenFaaS, and will eventually settle on 1-2 of those solutions on a go-forward basis.
-To compensate for the level of data you get from Airflow compared to some of the other solutions, I updated the logging within the containers to make things roughly equivalent to what you'd get with Airflow.
-One of my next tasks is to implement pipeline failure alerts that will run on the containers/be agnostic of the orchestration tool being used.
+To compensate for the level of data you get from Airflow compared to some of the other solutions, I updated the logging within the containers to make things roughly equivalent to what you'd get with Airflow, and I've added Slack alerts that are triggered whenever a data pipeline fails.

 #### Current and Future Data Sources
 * **External/Public API sources:**